 Washi Tape Gallery Wall

-This.
-So much this.
-Hanging terrariums are what you might call "in" right now.
-They add not only a really cool vibe to your home but also add serious life to it as well.
-Succulents are a great start for your hanging terrariums.
-In fact, succulents are one of the best plants for apartment living according to one of our most recent blogs, 6 Best Plants for Apartments.
 They are super easy to maintain and look freakishly neat.
-That is not to say other plants are not options by any means.
+That is not to say other plants are not options, by any means.
 Just make sure you find something that does not need to outgrow the size of the terrarium itself.
 Now, for hanging them.
 I'm breaking out the Command brand again.
 You just can't go wrong with them.
 They make Command ceiling hooks and that is what we're using here as our damage-free vessel.
 Now mind you, these babies only hold half a pound which translates into very small terrariums like the ones that World Market sells.
 Sweet little plants can go inside these.
 Also, just to throw it out there, they can totally be faux plants.
 Judgment-free zone.

 Paper lanterns are so delicate and lovely.
 When done in an appropriate, non-invasive, non-overwhelming way, they really add something special.
 Those Command ceiling hooks I gushed over earlier are literally perfect for these.
-Paper lanterns are incredibly light weight so you can use twine, ribbon or string to hang them.
-They make lanterns that have lights in them (make sure they are battery-operated) as well as in different shapes like round, diamond or star-shaped.
-Just Artifacts has a wide selection for you.
+Paper lanterns are incredibly lightweight so you can use twine, ribbon, or string to hang them.
+They make lanterns that have lights in them (make sure they are battery-operated) as well as in different shapes like round, diamond, or star-shaped.

 Cities Atlanta Metro Austin Metro Charlotte Metro DC Maryland Metro DC Metro DC Virginia Metro Dallas/Fort Worth Metro Denver Metro Houston Metro Inland Empire Metro LA/Orange County Metro Orlando Metro Phoenix Metro Raleigh Metro San Diego Metro Southeast Florida Metro Tampa Metro Tags DIY damage free decorating apartment tips and tricks decorating without damages apartment decorating